-Nicole Zwiercan wears many hats as well as a brand new crown.
+Nicole Zwiercan wears many hats, as well as the crown of Mrs. America.
 Getting her pageant start only after becoming a “Mrs,” Nicole has seen first-hand the positive impact pageantry has had in her life personally and professionally, but also globally in communities around the world.

-Nicole currently serves on the Board of Trustees for her hometown, the Village of Homer Glen.
+Nicole was elected to the Board of Trustees for the Village of Homer Glen in 2021.
 Most recently, she was honored to have been named the Illinois State Senate Press Secretary.
-These two positions have perfectly situated her at the table with those who influence law and policy, granting her the unique opportunity to have influence both locally and beyond.
-With a background in the Studio Arts, dance, dentistry, and the media field, Nicole has a diverse scope of experiences and skill sets, of all of which she feels have prepared her to be her most impactful as a title holder, spokesperson, advocate, and community leader.
+These two positions have perfectly situated her at the table with those who influence law and policy, granting her the unique opportunity to be an ambassador to inspire changes both nationally and around the world.
+With a background in the Studio Arts, dance, dentistry, and as a reporter, Nicole has a diverse scope of experiences and skill sets, of all of which she feels have prepared her to be her most impactful as a title holder, spokesperson, advocate, and community leader.

 The most profound events in Nicole’s life have been giving birth to her beautiful children.
-Nicole is the mother of two, Cristiano (7) and Ashlynn (4) as well as the wife of Dr. Christopher Zwiercan.
+Nicole is the mother of two, Cristiano and Ashlynn as well as the wife of Dr. Christopher Zwiercan.
 Their lives were forever changed when they received their daughter Ashlynn’s Quadriplegic Cerebral Palsy diagnosis.
-Since then, the Zwiercan family has made the decision to proudly advocate for community inclusivity and accessibility, together.
-Nicole has dedicated her life’s work to her passion of inspiring a more kind and inclusive world working with foundations such as Special Olympics, and The Center for Independence Through Conductive Education.
+Since then, the Zwiercan family has made the decision to proudly advocate for community inclusivity and accessibility, Nicole has dedicated her life’s work to her passion of inspiring a kinder and more inclusive world.